generaleagleyt/SkyLady/README.md

 **WARNING:** The SkyLadyTempTemplates.json file only keeps track of your last session.
 Any previous sessions are lost.

 By default, SkyLady will patch ALL mods in your load order.
 If that's not what you want, you can customize this by using settings explained bellow.

+- **Force ESP Splitting**:
+Used to overcome the 254-master limit.
+Enable this if Synthesis gives you "Too Many Masters" error.

 - **Patch Single NPC Only** (or more):
 This option allows you to select individual NPCs and assign them random female appearances, without touching other NPCs (whether patched or unpatched).
 This is useful when you only want to "feminize" certain NPCs or if you don't like how certain NPCs ended up looking after your last SkyLady run.
 It allows you to select such NPCs and "roll the dice" again, giving them new random looks.